-This blog is about our work with departments and agencies to build products and common shareable components to make it easy for service teams across government to design, assemble and build services.
+This blog is about our work with departments and agencies to build common components that can be shared and reused to make it easy for service teams across government to design, assemble and build services.

 We explain in detail what we’re building, the user research and data that underpins our approach, the insights we learn, who we’re working with, and how.

-We’ll update you as we build prototypes and map service design patterns, and we’ll tell you about our next steps as we scale up the platforms for service teams across government to use.
+We’ll update you as we build components, and we’ll tell you about our next steps as we scale up.

 You can expect to read posts by anyone in the delivery teams including product owners, delivery managers, technical architects and guest posts from our partners.